yereverluvinunclebert/Panzer-Kill-gauge-VB6/readme.md

 your desktop.
 It uses minimal resources and helps give your desktop a dieselpunk make-over.

+I use it to kill a wayward process.
+I used to run a lot of Yahoo Widgets and occasionally the Konfabulator engine would get itself in a twist and start continually dying/reloading.
+I had this exact widget on my desktop (written in MS Jscript for the Xwidget engine) and whenever YWE did a funny I would dblClick on the Kill button and YWE would die.
+When you are developing it is not unsusual to create a rogue program that needs to be killed regularly.
+Use this tool to do it.

+In amomgst the code is a binary that you will be able to use to install the desktop widget.
+It is SETUP.EXE, when the program is ready I will create this installer, until then this a work in progress.

-This widgets functionality is limited as it is just a template for widgets yet to come, however, it can be increased in size, animation speed can be changed, opacity/transparency may be set as to the users discretion.
+This widgets UI functionality is limited as I am using my simple template for widgets yet to come.
+However, it can be increased in size, opacity/transparency may be set as to the users discretion.
 The widget can also be made to hide for a pre-determined period.

 Right-click on the widget to display the function menu, mouse hover over the widget and press CTRL+mousewheel up/down to resize.
-It works well on Windows XP to Windows 11.
+It works well on Windows XP to Windows 11 as well as Linux and Mac os x with Wine.

-The Panzer Kill Gauge VB6 gauge is Alpha-grade software, under development, not yet ready to use on a production system - use at your own risk.
+The Panzer Kill Gauge VB6 gauge is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

 This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS